 Go for a sunset cruise along the coastline – the cruise goes all day long, but we recommend going for the sunset time.
 It might be a bit more crowded than usual, but you will have the best view, both the pink sky for sunset, and the city lights once night falls.

 Boats leave from Mipo and they are easy to find.

 If, however, you prefer a smaller boat, you can always book a public yacht cruise and enjoy the view from a luxury yacht.
 See more here!

-Or if you are not around Haeundae but you still want to see the city from the sea, you should try an afternoon city cruise that lasts 90 minutes and takes you along the western coast of the city.
+Or if you are not around Haeundae but still want to see the city from the sea, you should try an afternoon city cruise that lasts 90 minutes and takes you along the western coast of the city.

 On our first trip to Busan in May we got the chance to see the Busan Sand Sculpture Festival.
 Apparently, the festival takes place every year and if you are around, you can walk by and admire the precision of these sculptures made of sand.

 Have seafood at the Haeundae Street Food behind the main promenade.
 We went there for dinner and had a delicious meal with fish soup, fried fish, fried calamari, and other small traditional Korean dishes.
 Of course, you can also try the many types of food on a stick.

 Take the Blue Train or Sky Capsule from Mipo

 The hottest tourist attraction of 2022, the Blue Train and the Sky Capsule attract thousands of people on a daily basis.

 You have probably seen videos of the colorful small capsules floating above the sea, offering breathtaking views along the way.